FOLLOW OUR JOURNEY TO SETTLEMENT

 The proposed settlement for Te Whakatōhea will provide the tools and a platform for our iwi to realise our aspirations for a prosperous future for our mokopuna.
 No settlement will ever compensate Te Whakatōhea for the wrongs done to our iwi, but this is a start.

 There remains a long way to go, a lot more kōrero and time for us to come together and share this journey as Te Whakatōhea.
-Part of this will include voting on the mandate of the Whakatōhea Pre Settlement Claims Trust to be able to negotiate on behalf of all Whakatōhea hapū.
+Part of this includes the Crown confirming that Whakatōhea Pre Settlement Claims Trust still has the mandate to be able to negotiate on behalf of all Whakatōhea hapū.
 In the end, it is up to all of Whakatōhea to decide if this settlement is right for us.

 The Trustees of the Whakatōhea Pre Settlement Claims Trust understand that not everybody agrees with this settlement and that’s their right.
 Our door remains open as we continue to work hard on behalf of all of our whānau.
 We are all Whakatōhea.